silaspe/maths/docs/brainstorm.md

 0 \\ \end{bmatrix} \text{ and } \begin{bmatrix} 0 \\
 1 \\ \end{bmatrix} \text{ (that is, } 1 \hat{x} + 0 \hat{y} \text{ and } 0 \hat{x} + 1 \hat{y} \text{ (that is, } \hat{x} \text{ and } \hat{y} \text{)), and that's pprreeaattyy much it.} $$

+You can also multiply vectors, but tht's a [story for another day](https://silaspe.github.io/maths/geometric_algebra.html).

 $$ \text{Let's say that a matrix } A \text{ is an ordered set of numbers arranged in a square: } \begin{bmatrix} a_{11} & a_{21} \\
 a_{12} & a_{22} \\ \end{bmatrix} \text{ that denotes a linear transformation (every linear transformation has a corrasponding matrix, and every matrix has a corrasponding linear transformation), a type of function that, among other things, acts on vectors. ( A matrix } A \text{ applied to a vector } \vec{v} \text{ is denoted as }  A \vec{v} \text{ btw.)
 Matrix operations are linear (the linear part of linear algebra), that is, } A(c \vec{v}) = c(A \vec{v}) \text{, and } A(\vec{u} + \vec{v}) = A \vec{u} + A \vec{v} \text{.
 So all you need to describe a linear transformation is how it affects the basis vectors (} \hat{x} \text{ and } \hat{y} \text{), thankfully, it's right there in the columns, } \begin{bmatrix} a_{11} & a_{21} \\
 a_{12} & a_{22} \\ \end{bmatrix} \hat{x} = \begin{bmatrix} a_{11} \\